gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_overusage_email_message` - change the message body passed to wp_mail() for the over-usage email

 == Changelog ==
+= 1.5 (14/08/2020) =

+* The address results selector now works properly in the Account pages on the front-end.
+Thanks to Ben Wheeler for some additional assistance here.
+* Added an additional "Searching..." state when the button is clicked for better user experience
+* Added settings in WC admin panel to change the text shown on the Find Address button, and the text shown in the new "Searching..." state
+* Added filters for the above texts for developer control
+* The JavaScript file is now only enqueued when on the checkout or account pages, which should speed up performance of other pages.

 = 1.4 (12/06/2020) =

 * Uses the postcode returned by getAddress.io to "tidy up" the postcode field after the lookup is completed.
 Thanks to bootle for the suggestion.